Statue of Constantine the Great, York

-The Statue of Constantine the Great is a bronze statue depicting the Roman emperor Constantine I seated on a throne, commissioned by York Civic Trust and designed by the sculptor Philip Jackson.
-It was unveiled in 1998 and is situated on Minster Yard, outside York Minster.
-It commemorates the accession of Constantine as Roman emperor in AD 306 on this site, after the death of his father Constantius Chlorus in York.
+The Statue of Constantine the Great is a bronze statue of the Roman emperor Constantine I in York, England.
+It shows Constantine seated on a throne, and commemorates his accession as Roman emperor in AD 306 after the death of his father Constantius Chlorus in York.

+The statue, which was unveiled in 1998, was commissioned by York Civic Trust and designed by the sculptor Philip Jackson.
+It is situated on Minster Yard, outside York Minster.

 Description

 The statue depicts a seated Constantine wearing military dress.
 His right arm is outstretched behind him and his left holds the pommel of a sword, the tip of which is shown to be broken.
 A legend inscribed on the base reads "Constantine by this sign conquer".
 This phrase is a translation of the Latin in hoc signo vinces; a reference to a passage from the historian Eusebius of Caesaria, who recounts how Constantine was marching with his army and looked up to the sun and saw a cross of light above it, and with it the Greek words "(ἐν) τούτῳ νίκα" ("In this, conquer").